 - May assist in proposal development by drafting subsections.

-- Master’s or Doctoral Degree in Math, Statistics, Computer Science, Data Science, or Social Science related field
+- Master’s or Bachelor’s degree in Math, Statistics, Computer Science, Data Science, or related field

 - Strong foundation in areas of statistics, mathematics, machine learning, scientific methods of inquiry.